cyberboy666/r_e_c_u_r/dotfiles/README.md

 ## lcd display drivers

-~~these are the drivers for the waveshare displays that work on the cheep lcd i ordered online ( [LCD-show-170703] ).~~
+these are the drivers for the waveshare displays that work on the cheep lcd i ordered online ( [LCD-show-170703] ).~~

-~~my screen only needs the LCD35-show-180 and LCD-hdmi scripts. after running both of these scripts the drivers can be deleted since the recur code then handles the switching. (or keep em if you wanna flip the screen or try calibrating the touch screen)~~
+my screen only needs the LCD35-show-180 and LCD-hdmi scripts. after running both of these scripts the drivers can be deleted since the recur code then handles the switching. (or keep em if you wanna flip the screen or try calibrating the touch screen)

-not sure if you need to do any of this now ...

 ## installing raspi2fb